apache/nuttx/README.txt

     3. mklink /j programfiles "C:/Program\ Files" and
     4. mklink /j programfiles86 "C:/Program\ Files\ \(x86\)"

-  Then using those names in the PATH variable.
-I had to do something similar for the path to the GNU Tools ARM Embedded toolchain which also has spaces in the path name.
+  They then show up as /programfiles and /programfiles86 with the MSYS2 sandbox.
+Thos paths can then be used with the PATH variable.
+I had to do something similar for the path to the GNU Tools "ARM Embedded Toolchain" which also has spaces in the path name.

 Ubuntu Bash under Windows 10
 ----------------------------